 - Head injuries.
 Helmets can help prevent head and brain injuries for cyclists, but sometimes even helmets cannot prevent a traumatic brain injury from the force of a motor vehicle colliding with a person on a bicycle.
 Bicyclists are often thrown forward off their bikes into car doors, windshields, or onto the road, which can easily lead to head injuries.

 If you’ve been injured in a bicycle accident in West Virginia and you weren’t at fault, your Charleston bicycle accident lawyer will evaluate the damages you are owed for your injuries and will examine your accident to figure out who was at fault so they will be held accountable.

 Determining Who Is Liable for a Bicycle Accident in Charleston

 Negligent drivers are quick to assume an errant bicyclist was the cause of an accident.
-Our West Virginia bicycle accident lawyers understand that’s not always the case.
+Our Charleston bicycle accident lawyers understand that’s not always the case.
 More often than not, it’s reckless drivers who are responsible for a bicycle wreck.
 Unfortunately, it can be difficult to prove fault without the right evidence.
 When you hire an attorney, however, they’ll work to investigate your accident and gather the information needed to prove you’re owed compensation.

 Because bicycle crashes often result in serious injuries for the cyclist, a police report should be made.
 When the police arrive at the scene, they’ll speak to the driver, the bicyclist, if possible, and any witnesses.
 Evidence from the scene will also be collected.
 Surveillance videos from nearby businesses or traffic cams are useful.